Embroidery animals: update clothes with a hand-stitched lion

 Julia Staite's loop stitch lion is our favourite embroidery animal!

-Children will love this cheery embroidery animal motif – loop stitch a lion onto a favourite outfit, then use it to make matching plushie, too.
+Children will love this cheery embroidery animal motif – loop stitch a lion onto a favourite outfit, then use it to make a matching plushie, too.
 You can add the embroidery animal to the front of dungarees, as we have, or loop stitch it into a T-shirt, the pocket of a favourite pair of jeans or even a hat!
-We hope the include more embroidery animals here in the months to come – which embroidery animals would you most like to see?

 This brilliant loop stitch lion was originally published in Love Embroidery magazine issue 3.